PitPik/Schnauzer/README.md

 ## Main differences to Handlebars

 Schnauzer and Handlebars do almost the same thing and use almost the same syntax, but there is a difference in size and performance.
-Schnauzer has the same power as Handlebars but the size of Mustache and a higher performance.
+Schnauzer has the same power as Handlebars but the size of Mustache and a higher performance (~8x faster).
 Schnauzer does not throw errors when markup is not valid, it only just doesn't process it at all.
 There are no checks for "ownProperty" therefore even faster and better usable for Web UI components.
 In case you need to check for objects' own properties you can create your own helper.